RevenueCat MCP Server Setup

 RevenueCat MCP Server offers two authentication methods depending on your client:

-• OAuth Authentication: Available for VS Code and Cursor - provides seamless authentication without managing API keys
+- OAuth Authentication: Available for VS Code, Cursor, and Claude - provides seamless authentication without managing API keys

 Choose the method that works best for your client setup.